Spyna/pallozzi-estimate/README.md

 Contribution on this project are welcome.

-This project is developed using Next.js, to run it locally:
+This project is developed using Next.js and tailwind css to run it locally:

 ```
 git clone https://github.com/Spyna/pallozzi-estimate.git